/ Risk factors we cannot change / Biological sex and gender

 Research also shows that in females, the risk of an ischaemic stroke (caused by a blockage to the blood supply in the brain) begins rising at lower blood sugar levels3.
 There may also be a stronger link between high blood pressure and stroke in females.

-• Some studies suggest that hormone replacement therapy, and particularly oestrogen-only therapy, may increase stroke risk in post-menopausal females, especially those who start treatment later in life
+• Some studies suggest that hormone replacement therapy, and particularly oestrogen-only therapy, may increase stroke risk in post-menopausal females, especially those who start treatment later in life.

 • Females who experience migraines with aura may have a slightly higher stroke risk.

-Stroke risk in males1
+Stroke risk in males

 On average men have a higher risk of strokes than women although they tend to have strokes at a younger age and have higher rates of haemorrhagic stroke (which is caused by brain bleeds).

 Men are more likely to be smokers; they have a higher incidence of atrial fibrillation and an increased risk for stroke related to hyperlipidaemia (high fats including cholesterol).
-Some men have sex-specific risks related to low testosterone levels.
+Some men have sex-specific risks related to low testosterone levels1,4.

-Biological sex and stroke: Key points
+Gender, biological sex and stroke: Key points

 Stroke is a leading cause of death for males and more likely to occur at younger ages.